 A constantly evolving force on the Canberra music and arts scene, her powerful soul drenched vocals have weaved throughout many genres and bands - both in Australia and the UK - for over 20 years.
 She has supported and performed alongside many iconic Australian artists including Busby Marou, Bumpy, Icehouse, Frente, Dan Sultan and Coloured Stone.

-Wallabindi, along with her band of staunch allies and talented friends - Richard Gorter (guitar), John Coates (bass) and Jonathan Jones (percussion) warmly invite you in to their performance to share powerful story, truth and song in the spirit of Reconciliation.
+Wallabindi, along with her band of staunch allies and talented friends - Richard Gorter (guitar), John Coates (bass) and Jonathan Jones (percussion) warmly invite you into their performance to share powerful story, truth and song in the spirit of Reconciliation.

 Aunty Violet Sheridan is a Senior Ngunnawal Elder, cultural leader, and founder of Rock for Reconciliation.
 She has dedicated her life to promoting healing, unity, and cultural understanding through storytelling, ceremony, and community engagement.
 Her vision for the event is to create a space where First Nations and non-Indigenous Australians can walk together toward a better future, guided by the principles of the Uluru Statement from the Heart.